 - Harriet Atherton (City Music Service – Songbirds)

 - Wayne Ryles (Guitar Club)

 - Keith Mosedale Snr.
 (Key Strings)

-At Milton Primary Academy, our music curriculum inspires and challenges pupils, equipping them with the knowledge and skills to experiment, invent and enjoy music both as listeners, composers and performers.
+At Milton Primary Academy, our music curriculum inspires and challenges pupils, equipping them with the knowledge and understanding to experiment, invent and enjoy music both as listeners, composers and performers.
 As the children progress though our academy, we aim for them to develop an understanding of how music can vary and the different elements used to create a piece of music.
 We believe that children should also know how music shapes our history and that it has strong links with the culture and creativity of our nation.
 Our vision is to develop and stimulate the children’s interest in music, allowing them to express themselves in a variety of ways.

 Principles of Outstanding Music

 These are the ‘Principles of Outstanding Music’ at Milton Primary Academy.
 They were devised and agreed by the children and staff in January 2020, informed by the way we feel that music should be taught across the Academy.

 Principle 1: Children are excited and enthusiastic about music, as they are taught to know more and remember more.

 Principle 2: Children lead their own learning, asking and answering their own questions about music, performers and composers.

 Principle 3: Music is practical and hands on and children enjoy learning through creativity and exploration.